Libraries In The Digital Age: Embracing Change While Preserving Tradition

 iii) Eco-Friendly

-Beyond cost savings, the adoption of digital resources aligns with environmental sustainability goals.
-By significantly reducing paper waste associated with traditional libraries, digitisation contributes to ecological conservation.
+Beyond cost savings, adopting digital resources aligns with environmental sustainability goals.
+Digitisation significantly reduces paper waste associated with traditional libraries, contributing to ecological conservation.
 The eco-friendly aspect of digital libraries resonates with environmentally conscious patrons and positions libraries as contributors to broader sustainability initiatives.

 iv) Enhanced Search and Navigation

-Digital catalogues not only facilitate quick and accurate searches but also provide users with advanced navigation tools.
+Digital catalogues facilitate quick and accurate searches and provide users with advanced navigation tools.
 Features like hyperlinked indexes, cross-referencing, and embedded metadata enhance the user experience.
-This not only saves time but also empowers patrons to discover related materials, fostering a more comprehensive exploration of knowledge.
+This saves time and empowers patrons to discover related materials, fostering a more comprehensive exploration of knowledge.

 b) Cons of Digitalisation